 Even though they are simple, active Brownian particles behave unexpectedly.
 For instance, they can form dense clusters even without attractive interparticle interactions.
 They also accumulate at walls and spontaneously generate macroscopic flows, which can be harnessed to power microscopic motors, e.g. microscopic gears.
 The last two behaviors actually are present even in a very dilute system of particles, ignoring interparticle interactions.
 This raises the possibility of an exact mathematical description for these behaviors.
 Indeed, all that is needed to model non-interacting active Brownian particles is a single partial differential equation:

 This is a substantial simplification over the description in the full interacting case, which consists of an infinite number of coupled partial differential equations.
-Still, this equation is hard to solve; it is a nonstandard differential equation which you won't find in the classic texts on mathematical physics.
-Part of my research has been to develop the mathematical tools to treat equations of this type.
-Since these equations are applicable to a wide range of systems besides active matter (e.g. neutron scattering, gas dynamics, certain astrophysical problems, and others), the techniques I've developed are of more general physical interest as well.
+Still, this equation is hard to solve; it is a nonstandard differential equation which doesn't appear in the classic texts on mathematical physics.
+Much of my research has focused on developing mathematical tools to treat equations of this type.
+Since these equations are applicable to a wide range of systems besides active matter (e.g. neutron scattering, gas dynamics, certain astrophysical problems, and others), the techniques I've developed are of more general interest as well.

 CG Wagner, MF Hagan, A Baskaran (2019).
 "Response of active Brownian particles to boundary

 driving".
 Physical Review E 100, 042610. (link to journal)

 CG Wagner, R Beals (2019).
 "Constructing solutions to two-way diffusion problems".
 Journal of Physics A: Mathematical and Theoretical, 52 115204 (pdf, link to journal)